 Redis slave to be an exact copy of master server.
 A master can have multiple

-To test if Redis software is functioning properly, telnet to the Redis private
+To test if Redis software is functioning properly telnet to the redis ip

 apt-get install redis-tools